lm2r/lmrun/workspace/README.md

 ```bash
 sky launch hf-to-r2.yaml --env MODEL -i 5 --down
 ```
 `-i 5 --down` shuts down the upload server after 5 minutes of inactivity.
-Typically, the model would be custom or private.
-Otherwise, you can also load it directly from Hugging Face with `vllm.yaml`, like the spot instance example below.
-Note that observed loading times are much faster from R2 (~2m).
+Typically, data and model weights stored in object storage are private.
+Load public models directly from Hugging Face with `vllm.yaml`, like the spot instance example below.
 - **Serve** the LLM you just staged, the version is in the R2 bucket path. `vllm-7B.yaml` is only suitable for small models, as they're loaded through a mounted R2 bucket with limited throughput above this transfer size (Cloudflare runs smaller models on the edge):
 ```bash
 sky launch vllm-7B.yaml --env MODEL --env VERSION -c vllm